timoAnsah/Security-Monitoring-Tool/README.md

-# Security Monitoring Tool
+# AWS Security Monitoring System

+A security monitoring system that detects access to sensitive secrets in AWS and sends real-time alerts using  Secrets Manager, CloudTrail, CloudWatch logs & alarms and SNS.

+# Purpose & Motivation
-Ever wondered how to keep tabs on who’s accessing your most sensitive data in AWS? it could be API Keys, database credentials, or other critical secrets. its a security risk every time someone accesses confidential information.
+Ever wondered how to keep tabs on who’s accessing your most sensitive data in AWS?
+Sensitive information such as API Keys, database credentials, or other critical secrets.
+Every access to this risk presents a potential security risk.
 That is why companies invest heavily in robust monitoring system to track & alert on any unusual activity.
 But its not just about accessing secrets
-In my role as an MCR engineer, modern broadcast environments rely on strict operational accountability and real‑time service assurance. every operational & management action is logged against an authenticated user, ensuring full traceability of activity and reinforcing a culture of accountability across the team.
+In my role as an MCR engineer, modern broadcast environments rely on strict operational accountability and real‑time monitoring & alerting services like dataminer.
+Every operational & management action is logged against an authenticated user, ensuring full traceability of activity and reinforcing a culture of accountability across the team.
-This exposure has the foundation of the AWS Security Monitoring System designed in this project.

-The system continuously evaluates key performance and security metrics, triggering automated alarms whenever thresholds are breached—similar to how broadcast monitoring alerts us to service degradation in television workflows.
-By combining detailed user‑action auditing with proactive alerting, this AWS‑based solution delivers a robust, transparent, and highly responsive security
+This project implements a monitoring and alerting pipeline that detects when my secret in AWS Secrets Manager is accessed (via console or CLI) I will be notified via Amazon SNS.I created this project to  simulate & understand how AWS Security & monitoring services work together to monitor & protect data in production environment.

 In this project I will
 - Create a secret in Secrets Manager